lennyleadership/spiritual_notes/content.en/docs/41 Resources/06_jealousy_of_satan.md

 So, the third big area is that Satan is jealous of this intimate relationship that we have with God.

-The third area is: Satan is jealous because we worship God and not him.
+<u>The third area is: Satan is jealous because we worship God and not him.</u>

 Now think about that.
 Satan hates it when we put God first in our lives.
 He just hates that.
 Why?
 Because he is not first.
 When we go astray, we are putting him first.
 But when we put God at the center of our life, he just hates it.